Here’s How to Make $100/Night With Just Your Couch or Backyard

 List one of your apartments on Airbnb.
 When you get a booking, stay with the other person and split the profits.
 Win-win!

-I’ve been a guest at several Airbnbs with this arrangement (like this one in London listed for $141 per night), and it always seemed like a brilliant idea to me.
+I’ve been a guest at several Airbnbs with this arrangement, and it always seemed like a brilliant idea to me.
+Want to give it a try?
+Take five minutes and create your listing here.

 2. Ball Out Your Backyard